 This chapter describes the procedures and steps necessary to initialize the system database, returning any programmed data to its original or default value.

 If the system is in the programming mode, continue using the program codes.
-If starting to program here, enter the programming mode to initialize Database Parameters.
+If starting to program here, enter the programming mode.

 INITIALIZE DATABASE ENTER BUTTON NUMBER